 Persistent for obvious reasons.
 Most of the patients who have had chronic fatigue syndrome and fibromyalgia have tried multiple approaches, and multiple natural alternatives to drugs.

 Robert Rowen, MD, author of Second Opinion Newsletter, has written a very comprehensive article about the use of ultraviolet blood irradiation in American hospitals for serious acute infections.
 The article is called the “Cure that time forgot,” and is available online.
-His use and experience of ultraviolet blood irradiation in treating chronic fatigue mirrors mine, as he states he has only had one patient with CFS who did not respond to a series of treatments.
-I have only had a few patients who met the criteria for chronic fatigue syndrome who did not respond to a series of oxidative treatments.

 A more recent mechanism that has been elucidated involves the stimulation of cytokine release by the white blood cells.
 When UV energy or ozone reacts with the white blood cells in the blood, the chemical messengers that stimulate activation of the immune system are released.
 These cytokines are then reinfused into the body as the blood is returned to the patient.
-Cytokines are really the messengers of the immune system, and with a proper coordinated release of cytokines, the immune system becomes much more adept at clearing chronic persistent infections.
+Cytokines are the messengers of the immune system, and with a proper coordinated release of cytokines, the immune system becomes much more adept at clearing chronic persistent infections.

 What does a course of therapy entail?

 In most cases of chronic fatigue syndrome, the short course of IV nutrient and ozone treatments involves two to three treatments a week for 4-5 weeks.
 Follow up lab panel and treatment is given in 4 weeks.
 Treatments may be then given as needed in the future.